bgp92/clusi/README.md

 ```

 ### Testing Your Application with Gulp
-Using the full test suite included with MEAN.JS with the test task:
+Using the full test suite included with Clusiana with the test task:

 ### Run all tests
 ```bash